ayusek/ada-compiler/spim/readme.txt

 Loop identifiers can not be used again
 Did not deal with until loops and loops with conditions in the middle Array Loops are not defined for now
-Assume loop variables to be global identifiers
+Assume loop variables to be global identifiers -> This implies that a loop variable (for eg. in for loop) can not be used again

 Expressions :